 1. Executes a BEGIN_INJECTION_OPERATION action to notify the platform that an error injection operation is beginning.

+2. Executes a EINJ_GET_ERROR_TYPE action to determine the error injection capabilities of the system.
+This action returns a DWORD bit map of the error types supported by the platform (see Table 18.29).

+3. If EINJV2_GET_ERROR_TYPE returns the DWORD with Bit [30] set, it means that EINJv2 error types are present, apart from the standard error types (see Table 18.29).

+4. Executes a EINJV2_GET_ERROR_TYPE action to determine the error injection capabilities of the system.
+This action returns a DWORD bit map of the error types supported by the platform (see Table 18.XX).

-2. If EINJV2_GET_ERROR_TYPE returns the DWORD with Bit [1] set, it means that memory error types are present.
+5. If EINJV2_GET_ERROR_TYPE returns the DWORD with Bit [1] set, it means that memory error types are present.

-3. OSPM chooses the type of error to inject by executing a EINJV2_SET_ERROR_TYPE action.
+6. OSPM chooses the type of error to inject by executing a EINJV2_SET_ERROR_TYPE action.